 This can go two ways.
-Get guide books like those from Lonely Planet and read them, or read books that inspire you to travel.
+Get guide books like those from National Geographic and read them, or read books that inspire you to travel.

-If you go the Lonely Planet route, they often have sales such as buy 2, get a 3rd book free.
-You can get guidebooks, activity books for kids, or even phrasebooks to get you ready for your next trip.
+If you go the National Geographic route, you can get guidebooks, activity books for kids, or even phrasebooks to get you ready for your next trip.